 The way we purchase goods is evolving.
-According to a recent HBR survey, 80% of U.S. customers are still changing their shopping habits, visiting less stores and buying more online.
-In particular, the past year-and-a-half has seen a great consumer shift, with online shopping significantly increasing across multiple categories.
+According to a recent HBR survey1, 80% of U.S. customers are still changing their shopping habits, visiting less stores and buying more online.
+In particular, the past year-and-a-half has seen a great consumer shift2, with online shopping significantly increasing across multiple categories.

 But these only reflect very broad, surface-level changes in consumer purchasing.
 In the world of artificial intelligence and machine learning, specific, game-changing developments are taking place—innovations set to change digital commerce, forever.